v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 ### Virtual Network (VNet) Service Endpoints

 Security is a primary concern when dealing with customer financial information.
-The securing of resources (such as databases?WT.mc_id=bankdm-docs-dastarr) within Azure often depends on setting up a network infrastructure within Azure itself, and then accessing that network via a specific endpoint.
+The securing of resources (such as database) within Azure often depends on setting up a network infrastructure within Azure itself, and then accessing that network via a specific endpoint.